1972 Academy Awards®

 For the first time in Academy history, three of the Best Actor and Best Actress nominees were black performers - Paul Winfield and Cicely Tyson in Sounder, and Diana Ross in Lady Sings the Blues.
 (However, none of the trio of black 'actors' won.)

 Marlon Brando (with his sixth of eight career nominations) won his second Best Actor Oscar for his definitive screen role as the aged 'Mafia' chief Don Vito Corleone in The Godfather.
 [Robert DeNiro won the Best Supporting Actor Oscar two years later for playing the same character in a different film - The Godfather, Part II (1974).]
-As George C. Scott had done two years earlier, Brando protested the on/off-screen treatment of Native Americans (through alleged American Indian spokeswoman and half native-American Sacheen Littlefeather, president of the Native American Affirmative Image Committee) and declined the award.
-[Her birth name was Maria Cruz, a B-film Mexican actress, and she had been named Miss American Vampire 1970.
+As George C. Scott had done two years earlier, Brando protested the on/off-screen treatment of Native Americans (through alleged American Indian spokeswoman and half native-American Sacheen Littlefeather, president of the Native American Affirmative Image Committee, who was dressed in feathers and buckskin) and declined the award.
+[Note: Her birth name was Maria Cruz, a B-film Mexican actress, and she had been named Miss American Vampire 1970.
 And she would soon afterwards appear in a pictorial in the October 1973 issue of Playboy Magazine.]

 The two major cast members of Sleuth were also nominated for Best Actor awards: